top of page

 • Competency examinations require a score of 80% or higher to pass this course.

-• Upon successful completion of this course participants shall be awarded a certificate of completion for 60 hours.
+• Upon successful completion of this course, participants shall be awarded a certificate of completion for 60 hours.

 bottom of page